oletimmers/quiz-place/backend/README.md

 check if registry addon is enabled, if not: microk8s enable registry push image to the registry: sudo docker push localhost:32000/quiz-app:v1 (or the current version) after this, if you have created the deployment then it should hopefully be working (not the case right now)

+### TO VIEW THE DEPLOYED DATABASE
+psql -h localhost -U postgres --password -p 30001 postgres the password is: postgres